ostis-apps/ostis-microclimate/README.md

     "humi": 29
 }
 ```
-If a valid data is not recieved from module microcontroller should set "NaN" value of corresponding field.
+If a valid data is not received from module microcontroller should set "NaN" value of corresponding field.